EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Visual Design

 \section{Visual Design}

-To address the experts' requirements that were identified in Section 3, we divided our visualization module in three progressive submodules: the epidemic parameters setting (E1), the policies setting (E2, E3), and the result evaluation (L1, L2) submodules.
-Corresponding to a complete manipulation cycle in EpiMob, the epidemic parameters of the disease are set first (E1), after which the control policies (E2, E3) are set interactively; finally, the results are displayed and compared (L1, L2).
+To address the requirements identified in Section \ref{sec:taskanalysis}, for each view, we went through multiple iterations development and iteratively gathered feedback from experts, covering the visualization alternatives and interactive logic design.
+Finally, the visualization module is divided into three progressive submodules, corresponding to a complete manipulation cycle in EpiMob: the epidemic parameters of the disease are set first (C1), after which the control policies (E1, E2) are interactively set, and the results are displayed and analyzed (L1, L2).